 Basic casualty area (no bounce, slide, skip, splatter, or angular impact)

-Stage I - 900 m2 (estimated from Appendix 1, 14)
+Stage I - 900 m2 (estimated from Appendix 1, Figure 14)

-Stage II and payload - 600 m2 (estimated from Appendix 1, 14)
+Stage II and payload - 600 m2 (estimated from Appendix 1, Figure 14)

 Estimated number of fragments

-Stage I –800 (estimated from Appendix 1, 15)
+Stage I –800 (estimated from Appendix 1, Figure 15)

-Stage II and payload – 700 (estimated from Appendix 1, 15)
+Stage II and payload – 700 (estimated from Appendix 1, Figure 15)

-2. Determination of risk to an asset with catastrophic potential from the jettisoned first stage
+2. Determination of risk to an critical infrastructure asset from the jettisoned first stage

 Assume that the asset has the dimension of 100 m x 100 m.
 To compute the impact probability of the stage on the asset, find the nominal drag-corrected impact point for the stage and locate the position of the impact point relative to the asset location.
 For this example, assume that the mean impact point of the stage falls 10 km short and 4 km to the left of the asset.